We have just rolled out a new version (v3) of the REST API for the Open Targets Platform.

-As part of this upgrade, we added new analysis and exposed additional methods.
+As part of this upgrade, we also have new analyses and exposed additional methods.

-We have also improved our backend performance to a level that allows us to lift the need for user authentication (thank you elasticsearch5!).
+We improved our backend performance to a level that allows us to lift the need for user authentication (thank you elasticsearch5!).

 We changed the technology we use to run our API in production.
 We are now relying on the Google App Engine service, and we are deployed globally in 3 region: Europe, North America and Asia.

 Our users can get data more rapidly, since our servers are closer to their geographical location and our content is cached by a CDN.
 We can also respond to changes in user demand by automatically scaling our API and main database backend.

 The new API is now exposed at https://api.opentargets.io and the base path is changed to https://api.opentargets.io/v3/platform (note this is only the base URL; to retrieve some data you have to make a more specific request).

 Moving to elasticsearch 5 in the backend means we can now serve all the data we have about targets and diseases without stressing our database.
 The main improvement is coming by the way we paginate to get a large set of results.

 In our API v2, you would have used a combination of size and from parameters to get the 5,300,000th element of from /public/evidence/filter.
 It worked, but was very heavy for the backend.
 In v3 we are now making use of new functionalities in elasticsearch 5 to get to that 5,300,000th element that are far more efficient.